hed-standard/hed-examples/README.md

 ### Installation of hedtools

-The most of the Python-related resources in this repository require the installation of HEDTools Python module which can be installed using `pip` or directly from its GitHub repository as follows:
+The most of the Python-related resources in this repository require the installation of the HEDTools Python module, which can be installed using `pip` or directly from its GitHub repository as follows:

 To use `pip` to install `hedtools` from PyPI: